snowplow/snowplow-arduino-tracker/README.md

-# SnowPlow Arduino Tracker
+# Snowplow Analytics for Arduino

 ## Overview

-An event tracker for IP-connected [Arduino] [arduino] boards, the SnowPlow Arduino Tracker is our first event tracker for the [Internet of Things] [iot].
+Add analytics to sketches on IP-connected Arduino boards with our event tracker for [Arduino] [arduino], our first event tracker for the [Internet of Things] [iot].

 With this tracker you can collect sensor- and eventstream data from your Arduino-based projects and send it back to your [SnowPlow] [snowplow] collector.
 Some project ideas: